 Arm and Hammer Super Washing Soda

-For DIY cleaning projects I like to use Plant Therapy Essential oils.
-I am good with using a less expensive essential oil brand, yet still great quality, in my cleaning products.
-For body care or my apothecary, I stick to my favorite Essential oil company, Rocky Mountain Oils (RMO).
+For DIY cleaning projects, I like to use Plant Therapy Essential oils.
+I am comfortable using a less expensive yet still great-quality essential oil brand in my cleaning products.
+I stick to my favorite essential oil company, Rocky Mountain Oils (RMO), for body care and my apothecary.

 Cloth Wipes (for the dryer sheets)